HARRY NOVAK PROFILE

 GORE) and THE

 ELECTRIC CHAIR (1975).
-AXE is also known as THE
+AXE

-and THE VIRGIN SLAUGHTER.
+LISA, LISA, and THE

+SCREAM IN THE STREETS (1973).
 Availabe on VHS and DVD from Something

 Weird Video.
 If you must choose, grab the DVD as it contains